-90 2.
-Materials and Methods
+2 Materials and methods

-2.1.
-Data Collection and Angles Method Development
+2.1 Data collection and Angles method development

-For our analysis, we first used still water level data, composed of mean sea level, astronomical tide, and non-tidal residual, from tide gauges at Washington, DC, and Baltimore, MD, extracted from the GESLA3 database (Haigh et al., 2023).
-To extract the non-tidal residual, i.e., the storm surge, we performed tidal harmonic analysis on a rolling-year basis involving 60 major tidal constituents.
-Additionally, we utilized discharge data from rivers that drain to the respective tidal river outlet of each city, originating from the Global Runoff Data Center (GRDC) (Recknagel et al., 2023).
-Figure 1 illustrates the pairs of annual maximum discharge (Q) and respective maximum surge (S) within (+/-) a day of maximum-discharge timing (i.e., coinciding extremes) for the two coastal cities.
-In the case of the freshwater-influenced tige gauge at Washington, DC, the scatterplot is constructed from all 83 years of available measurements and the linear Pearson's r correlation coefficient is found to be 0.96 (p-value=0.000), while the non-linear Spearman's $\rho$ correlation coefficient is 0.84 (p-value=0.000).
-On the other end, 54 years of data from the Baltimore, MD gauge yield weaker correlations with Pearson's r and Spearman's $\rho$ being 0.41 (p-value=0.005) and 0.52 (p-value=0.000), respectively.
-For both tide gauges, years with >20% missing data were excluded from both the scatterplots and the correlation analysis.
+For our analysis, we first used still-water level data, composed of mean sea level, astronomical tide, and non-tidal residual, from tide gauges at Washington, DC, and Baltimore, MD, extracted from the GESLA3 database (Haigh et al., 2023).
+To extract the non-tidal residual, i.e., the storm surge, we performed tidal harmonic analysis on a rollingyear basis, involving 60 major tidal constituents.
+Additionally, we utilized discharge data from rivers that drain into the respective tidal river outlet of each city, originating from the Global Runoff Data Center (GRDC) (Recknagel et al., 2023).
+Figure 1 illustrates the pairs of annual maximum discharge (Q) and the respective maximum surge (S) within (\pm) a day of maximum-discharge timing (i.e., coinciding extremes) for the two coastal cities.
+In the case of the freshwater-influenced tide gauge at Washington, DC, the scatterplot is constructed from all 83 years of available measurements, and the linear Pearson's r correlation coefficient is found to be 0.96 (p value = 0.000), while the non-linear Spearman's ρ correlation coefficient is 0.84 (p value = 0.000).
+On the other end of this, 54 years of data from the Baltimore, MD, gauge yield weaker correlations, with Pearson's r and Spearman's ρ being 0.41 (p value = 0.005) and 0.52 (p value = 0.000), respectively.
+For both tide gauges, years with > 20 % missing data were excluded from both the scatterplots and the correlation analysis.